victorliu-sq/PaperWriting/FlashSMP.md

 Efficient algorithms for Stable Marriage Problems (SMP) are critical as problem sizes grow and computational resources evolve.

 The recognition of the importance of SMP has exposed the limitations of the classical GS algorithm.
 Despite its foundational role, the GS algorithm is both computing- and data-intensive, with time and memory complexities that grow quadratically with the number of participants.
 This makes it impractical for real-time or large-scale scenarios \cite{lu2003parallel, wynn2024selection}.
 As a result, efficient algorithms for SMP are becoming increasingly critical to handle the growing volume of participants \cite{nrmp2023results}, the need for centralized resource allocation \cite{ashlagi2021kidney}, and the frequent recalculations due to the dynamic nature of environments \cite{maggs2015algorithmic}.

 Lots of efforts have been made to solve SMP in a shorter time using parallelism.

+Many methods have aimed to solve SMP in a shorter time.

+These methods range from   to CPU / GPU paralllization,

+Although these methods

+These methods range from sparse-approximation [51, 74] to low-rank approximation [12, 50, 84],
+and their combinations [3, 9, 92].
+Although these methods reduce the compute requirements to linear or near-linear in sequence length, many of them do not display wall-clock speedup against standard attention and have not gained wide adoption.
+One main reason is that they focus on FLOP reduction (which may not correlate with wall-clock speed) and tend to ignore overheads from memory access (IO).